 - Scotland: Earra-Ghyl, "the Coast of the Gael", is better known as Argyll.

-- Shout-Out: The scene in which Phaedus resists the Old Man of the Green Hills' illusion is an homage to (or rip-off of) Rudyard Kipling's Kim.
-The terms "Red Crest" and "Men's Side/Women's Side" are also Kipling lendings from Puck of Pook's Hill and Rewards and Fairies.
+- The scene in which Phaedus resists the Old Man of the Green Hills' illusion is an homage to (or rip-off of) Rudyard Kipling's Kim.
+The terms "Men's Side/Women's Side" are inspired by "Song of the Men's Side" in Kipling's Rewards and Fairies.

 - The quoted phrase "two inches in the right place" is from Vegetius's De rei militari.

 - Phaedrus directly discusses Tacitus's Agricola with Titus Hilarion.

 - Single Woman Seeks Good Man: Murna warms to Phaedrus because she's observed that he's less of a pitiless dick than the original Midir.